You’ve been through this cycle before.

 You might be able to hip thrust 200 pounds, but if your glutes don’t fire properly during your running stride, that strength is functionally useless.

-This is the transfer problem, and solving it is non-negotiable.
+This is the transfer problem, and solving it is what separates runners who stay healthy from runners who keep cycling through the same injuries.

-Even with perfect strength and flawless biomechanics, poor training load management will break you.
+Even with solid structural strength and improved biomechanics, poor training load management will break you.

 Bone adaptation takes 6-12 weeks, meaning a mileage increase today won’t be fully supported by stronger bones for nearly three months.